 Welcome to The Riverdale Review, a continuing series on the ever-popular television drama, Riverdale.
-For our first recurring piece, we are covering the thirteenth episode [...]
+After a couple of weeks of hiatus, we were treated this [...]

 Heroes aren’t made.
 They aren’t born.
 Heroes, Shazam posits, are chosen.
 Sometimes, they are chosen by fate and thrust into impossible circumstances; forged by fire, [...]

 Riverdale’s four main characters, Betty, Veronica, Archie, and Jughead, are the subject today.
 Though ever together in our hearts and minds, this week’s Riverdale episode The Master gives each of our four favourite characters a separate storyline.